patchlevel/event-sourcing/docs/pages/subscription.md

 ### Setup and Teardown

-Subscribers can have one `setup` and `teardown` method that is executed when the subscription is created or deleted.
+Subscribers can have one `setup` method that is executed when the subscription is created.
-For this there are the attributes `Setup` and `Teardown`.
+For this there is the attributes `Setup`.
 The method name itself doesn't matter.
 This is especially helpful for projectors, as they can create the necessary structures for the projection here.

 ```php